Kichi779/Twitch-Chat-Bot/README.md

 # Getting an OAuth code
 ### If you don't want to deal with it.
 I can do this for you very cheaply.
 Visit my Discord.
 - Log in to twitch with your bot account
+⚠️(When you create a new account, confirm the confirmation code sent to the e-mail.
+(You can do this with temp mail) Otherwise, oauths may not be able to send messages to chat.)
 - https://twitchapps.com/tmi/ Enter this site and press the connect button.
 - Once you accept the permissions, oauth will appear.
 ![Animation1](https://user-images.githubusercontent.com/92625816/218175817-65772671-6d5f-4077-b9b4-bf6c17c6986b.gif)